A. B. Yehoshua: Literary career

+His wife, Ika, reads excerpts from his books, and Yehoshua speaks about the beautiful bond they shared before her passing.

 Yehoshua is the author of twelve novels, three books of short stories, four plays, and four collections of essays, including Ahizat Moledet (Homeland Lesson, 2008), a book of reflections on identity and literature.
-His best received novel, Mr Mani, is a multigenerational look at Jewish identity and Israel through five conversations that go backwards in time to cover over 200 years of Jewish life in Jerusalem and around the Mediterranean basin.
+His best-received novel, Mr Mani, is a multigenerational look at Jewish identity and Israel through five conversations that go backwards in time to cover over 200 years of Jewish life in Jerusalem and around the Mediterranean basin.
 It was adapted for television as a five-part multilingual series by director Ram Loevy.
 As do many of his works, his eighth novel, Friendly Fire, explores the nature of dysfunctional family relationships in a drama that moves back and forth between Israel and Tanzania.
 His works have been translated and published in 28 countries; many have been adapted for film, television, theatre, and opera.

 Views and opinions

 Yehoshua was an Israeli Peace Movement activist.
-He set out his political views in essays and interviews, and attended the signing of the Geneva Accord.
+He set out his political views in essays and interviews and attended the signing of the Geneva Accord.
 Yehoshua was both a long-standing critic of the Israeli occupation and also of Palestinian political culture.

 He and other intellectuals mobilized on behalf of the dovish New Movement before the 2009 elections in Israel.

 According to La Stampa, before the 2008–2009 Israel-Gaza conflict he published an appeal to Gaza residents urging them to end the violence.
-He explained why the Israeli operation was necessary and why it needed to end: "Precisely because the Gazans are our neighbors, we need to be proportionate in this operation.
+He explained why the Israeli operation was necessary and why it needed to end: "Precisely because the Gazans are our neighbours, we need to be proportionate in this operation.
 We need to try to reach a cease-fire as quickly as possible.
-We will always be neighbors, so the less blood is shed, the better the future will be."
+We will always be neighbours, so the less blood is shed, the better the future will be."
 Yehoshua added that he would be happy for the border crossings to be opened completely and for Palestinians to work in Israel as part of a cease-fire.